aquasecurity/tfsec/docs/checks/aws/iam/set-minimum-password-length.md

 title: IAM Password policy should have minimum password length of 14 or more characters.
 ---

+# IAM Password policy should have minimum password length of 14 or more characters.

 ### Default Severity: <span class="severity medium">medium</span>

 ### Explanation